cncf/kubernetes-community-days/.github/ISSUE_TEMPLATE/host.md

 * [ ] No other Kubernetes Community Days event in the same city
 * [ ] Agree to use Eventbrite for registration
 * [ ] Agree to use Sched for organizing the program page
+* [ ] Share Slack usernames for all organizers to be added to KCD organizers channel

 **Please include all the organizers following the format specified.
 At a minimum, you must have 3 organizers from 3 different organizations, and 3 sponsors.**